Sign Up Free

 The OWASP Smart Contract Security Project ranks price oracle manipulation among the most critical smart contract vulnerabilities.
 Their 2025 incident data documented $8.8 million in oracle manipulation losses across tracked exploits, and the broader smart contract ecosystem saw roughly $905 million in total losses across 122 incidents that year.

 Eisenberg started with $10 million in USDC split across two Mango Markets accounts.
 Using one account, he opened a massive short position on the platform's governance token (MNGO).
-Using the other account, he took the opposite side of the same trade.
+Using the other, he took the opposite side of the same trade.
 He then bought MNGO on external exchanges with enough volume to pump the price by over 2,300%.
 The oracle accurately reported this new (manipulated) price.
 Mango Markets' smart contracts, trusting the oracle data, valued Eisenberg's long position at over $400 million.
 He then borrowed against that inflated collateral, withdrawing $116 million in real assets from the protocol.
 When MNGO's price returned to normal, his positions were liquidated, but the borrowed assets were already gone.

 The User-Facing Risk